mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 craft.
 In the following weeks, he fashioned an outrigger canoe to venture further from the shipwreck and discovered a pod of Githiaskio;
 intelligent cephalopods who had chosen this world as their new home.
-It has been many years since Neandor’s ship crashed and he used the skills in Xenology the visitor had taught him to communicate with the Githiaskio, having befriended two adolescents, Achoblaata and Nuurekhuloo, who are his companions and defenders.
+It has been many years since Neandor's ship crashed and he used the skills in Xenology the visitor had taught him to communicate with the Githiaskio, having befriended two adolescents, Achoblaata and Nuurekhuloo, who are his companions and defenders.